The role of the parent and value propositions

 This research has been focused around strategic management in multi-business firms.

-The academic basis for this work is Campbell and Goolds ‘parenting theory’; how the parent (the corporate center) creates additional value over and above the business units.
-Research indicates that many corporate parents actually destroy value and some business units would benefit more from being in other portfolios (a better parent).
+The academic basis for this work is Campbell and Goolds ‘parenting theory’; how the parent (the corporate center) can create additional value over and above the business units.
+Research indicates that some corporate parents actually destroy value and some business units would benefit more from being in other portfolios (a better parent).

 For more information contact David Pettifer.